 - Log in to the Adyen Customer Area with your company-level account.

-- Go to Point-of-sale > Terminals.
+- Go to In-person payments > Terminals.

 - In the actions menu next to the search box, select Account configuration.

 - Set Enable Terminal API to Yes.